-- Finish Cooking the Pork: Return the pork chops to the skillet with the onions and apples.
-Cover the pan and continue to cook them for another 5 minutes, turning each pork chop once, or until they’re cooked through.
+- Combine and cook.
+Lastly, return the pork chops to the skillet with the onions and apples.
+Cover the pan and continue to cook for another 5 minutes.
+Turn each pork chop once, or until they’re cooked through.

-- Let Them Rest: This step is super important, so make sure you don’t skip it.
-Like steak, letting pork rest allows the flavor of the glaze to really sink in, keeping the meat tender and juicy.
+- Let the pork chops rest.
+Like steak, letting pork rest allows the juices to redistribute, keeping the meat tender and juicy.
+Don’t skip it!

-- Use Bone-In Pork: Pork with the bone still in it will always be juicier than a cut that has the bone removed.
-The lean fat surrounding the bone keeps the meat from drying out.
+- Use bone-in pork chops.
+Pork with the bone still in it will almost always be juicier than a cut that has the bone removed.
+The lean fat surrounding the bone keeps the meat moist and tender.

-- Take the Pork Out Early: Instead of cooking your pork chops fresh out of the fridge, let them rest on the counter at room temperature for about 20 minutes first.
-This makes them cook more evenly and helps the flavor sink in.
+- Let the meat come to room temperature.
+Instead of cooking your pork chops fresh out of the fridge, let them rest on the counter at room temperature for about 20 minutes first.
+This helps them to cook more evenly.

 Storage and Reheating